Getting to Guatemala City

-After we finished our walking tour of Zone 1, we climbed into Fabio’s van to go see Cerrito del Carmen, the relief map and other places in the city.
+After we finished our walking tour of Zone 1, we climbed into Fabio’s van to go see Cerrito del Carmen, the relief map and other places in Guatemala City.
 On the way, he dropped me off at La Merced Church for a quick 10-minute perusal.
 It was very busy with no place to park.
 The church, built in 1540, is the sister church of the famous La Merced church in Antigua.
 It houses a variety of sculptures, paintings and other religious work.

 Cerrito del Carmen

-Del Carmen Church is the oldest church in the city located on top of the hill called Cerrito Del Carmen.
+Del Carmen Church is the oldest church in the Guatemala City located on top of the hill called Cerrito Del Carmen.
 It is surrounded by lovely gardens and walking paths and provides a nice view of the sprawling city.
 It is famous for its Virgin Mary image which is believed to be sacred.